csarevalo/Case-Studies/Cyclistic-Data-Analysis-2020/README.md

 | end_lat            | 4255         |
 | end_lng            | 4255         |

+### Step 3.1: Create a new table w/o undesirable traits

+***Overall Goal: Create a new version of combined 2020 trip data where unnecessary or bias data is removed***

 #### **Create a function to make station names into Proper Case**
 * Example: "I wANt Bananas from 23RD ST!" ---> "I Want Bananas From 23rd St!"